Bruno Oldani

 Bruno Oldani (14 March 1936 – 9 May 2021) was a Swiss designer.
-He was born in Zürich, and later settled in Norway.
+He was born in Zürich and later settled in Norway.
 He was appointed assistant professor at the Norwegian National Academy of Craft and Art Industry from 1988 to 1994.
-Among his design works are postage stamps for the 1994 Winter Olympics, and he has received prizes for book covers, album covers and skis.
+Among his design works are postage stamps for the 1994 Winter Olympics.
+He has received prizes for book covers, album covers and skis.
 He was awarded the Arts Council Norway Honorary Award in 2006.